RalucaNicola/JSAPI_demos/cities-globe/README.md

 ], function (WebScene, SceneView, FeatureLayer, LabelClass) {

   // the module exports an object with an init method
-  // init creates the webscene and the view return {
+  // init creates the web scene and the view return {

     init() {

-      // the webscene is the data model: it contains the basemap, the ground and the layers const webscene = new WebScene({
+      // the web scene is the data model: it contains the basemap, the ground and the layers const webscene = new WebScene({
         basemap: "topo"
       });

-      // the view is the visual representation of the webscene const view = new SceneView({
+      // the view is the visual representation of the web scene const view = new SceneView({
         container: "view",
         map: webscene